 The Movie In My Mind

 I have wanted to watch Miss Saigon from day 1.
-When it first ran it was only performed in Drury Lane in London miles and miles away … beyond my powers to watch.
+When it first ran, they only performed in Drury Lane in London miles and miles away … beyond my powers to watch.
 The desire to watch it only increased with the samples we were given such as Lea Salonga and Simon Bowman’s performance of Sun and Moon and The Last Night of the World.

 And after watching those and other videos and listening to the soundtrack the desire to watch Miss Saigon became even stronger and with the passing of the years my desire has not waned.